Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Experiments

-For fair and reproducible experiments, we compare our results with studies that provide a pretrained model in the open-source community.
-Omnidepth \cite{omnidepth}, SvSyn \cite{svsyn}, Bifuse \cite{bifuse} and HoHoNet \cite{hohonet}, which are trained using common datasets (Matterport3D, Stanford3D and SunCG) and proven useful in numerous works, are compared.
+{ \textbf{Evaluation details}} For fair and reproducible experiments, we compare our results with studies that provide a pretrained model in the open-source community.
+Omnidepth \cite{omnidepth}, SvSyn \cite{svsyn}, Bifuse \cite{bifuse} and HoHoNet \cite{hohonet}, which are proven useful in numerous works, are compared.
+Stanford \cite{stanford} and 3D60 (Stanford3D, Matterport3D, SunCG) \cite{omnidepth} datasets are used for evaluation.
+Matterport \cite{matterport} dataset is not used since it requires additional data pre-processing which may provide different results according to how it is processed.
 The following standard depth evaluation metrics are used to compare methods: absolute relative error (Abs.rel), squared relative error (Sq.rel), root mean square error (RMS), root mean square log error (RMSlog) and relative accuracy measures ($\delta$).
 Lower is better for Abs.rel, Sq.rel, RMS and RMSlog, whereas higher is better for $\delta$.
+Similar to \cite{midas,DPT}, we align the predicted depths using Eq.\ref{align} for all methods before measuring the errors.
+For more details about the implementation, training, evaluation environment and additional experiments, refer to the the Technical, Code and Multimedia Appendix.

+{ \textbf{Discussions on evaluation}} Because training neural network is affected by numerous variables, it often becomes sensitive even to the small changes in hyper-parameters.
+Therefore, unifying the training environment of the all previous works may not result in the fair comparison.
+Actually, the training setup of each previous study differs significantly \cite{omnidepth,svsyn,bifuse,hohonet}, which makes it difficult to compare only the superiority of each method.
+For more fair and clear comparison, therefore, our methods are evaluated under the two settings.
+First, our method is compared with the pre-trained baselines provided by each author \cite{omnidepth,svsyn,bifuse,hohonet} in the open-source community at Section \ref{Comp_Pre2}.
+Because the performance of them is guaranteed by each author, this evaluation is fair and reproducible.
+Then, we compare our method with the baselines re-trained under the same training environment in Section \ref{Comp_SOTA}, which further clarifies the superiority of each method.